mlmccle3/AER-E-407-Final-Project/README.md

 This repository will include the files for my final project.
 The anticipated structure is as follows:

-README.md - Description of the project and its goals
+README.md
 Proposal.pdf
-Report/ - PDF and .tex file for final report
+Report.pdf - file for final report
-Model/ - Promela files involved in the system model
+Model/ - Promela and C files involved in the system model
-Spec/ - LTL specification files used for model checking and a master list of specifications